Contacts and emergencies

-The following procedure for cleaning up a microbiological spill is based on that described in Section 9 of AS/NZS 2243.3.
+The following procedure for cleaning up a microbiological spill is based on guidance provided in AS/NZS 2243.3.

 - If a large spill occurs outside a BSC, the area must be vacated for 30 minutes to allow any aerosols to settle.

 - Contaminated clothing should be removed and placed in a biohazard bag for decontamination.
-Wash exposed skin and if spilled material has soaked through clothing take a complete shower in a regular shower (i.e. not a chemical emergency shower) where possible so as not to create infectious aerosols.
+Wash exposed skin and if spilled material has soaked through clothing take a complete shower in a regular shower (i.e. not a chemical safety 'drench' shower) where possible so as not to create infectious aerosols.